stgonzales/twa-backend/README.md

 > *I used a docker ***Postgres*** image, feel free to use the way you want*

-4. Execute the migrations command
+4. Execute the migrations command:

 `yarn typeorm migration:run`